 The recipe and the name Fire Cider was created by renown herbalist Rosemary Gladstar.
 The recipe is easy to adapt and there are as many variations as there are fire cider makers.
 I provide the basic recipe and a list of optional ingredients to add to truly make it one of a kind.

 Warning: This fiery herbal vinegar may cause facial contortions, puckered lips and a hurt-so-good warming sensation internally.
 If you put enough peppers in it, you could possibly exhale the fire of dragon breath.

 This spicy, sweet and potentially fiery brew is a traditional remedy that is immune-boosting, congestion-clearing and body-warming.
 I recommend keeping a quart on hand throughout the year doing a daily shot as a tonic for overall wellness and dosing medicinally for incoming viral attacks.

-Fire Cider is easy to make but needs 4 weeks steeping time so plan ahead.
+Fire Cider is easy to make but needs four weeks steeping time so plan ahead.
 You can tweak the recipe to make it your own but there are three necessary pungent ingredients: horseradish, onion and garlic.